A photo of the NYC Skyline

 New York Probation Violation Attorney

-However, the consequences of a violation can be more severe than the original probation sentence.
+However, the consequences of a violation can potentially be more severe than the original probation sentence itself.
 They can involve more fines, extended probation, or even a return to jail.

 But you don’t have to face this alone.
-At The Law Offices of Mehdi Essmidi P.L.L.C, we have defended numerous clients facing similar charges.
+Criminal defense lawyer Mehdi Essmidi has defended numerous clients facing similar charges.
 Contact us today for a free consultation.

 New York has two types of probation violations: substantive and technical.

 Substantive Violation: A substantive violation occurs when someone commits a new crime while on probation.
 This could be anything from a minor traffic violation to a serious felony.
-If those arrested are found guilty, probation will almost certainly be revoked, and you will face additional penalties.
+If those arrested are found guilty, their probation will likely be revoked, and they will face additional penalties.

 Types of Probation Violations

-In New York, a person may be placed on several types of probation, depending on the nature of their charges and circumstances.
+In New York, a person may be placed on several types of probation, depending on the nature of their charges.

-Drug Offender Probation: Drug offender probation is a form of intensive supervision focusing on treatment and recovery of drug offenders.
+Drug Offender Probation: Drug offender probation is a form of intensive supervision focusing on treatment and recovery.
 It includes regular drug testing and mandatory participation in treatment or counseling programs.

 Sex Offender Probation: This probation includes restrictions on where the offender can live or work, often concerning school zones, mandatory participation in treatment programs, and regular polygraph examinations.
-The specific terms of probation for sex offenders, including any restrictions or requirements, are tailored to the individual’s risk level and the nature of their offense.
+The specific terms of probation for sex offenders, including any restrictions or requirements, depend on the individual’s risk level and the nature of their offense.

 Intermittent Sentences

-An intermittent sentence is often used as a compromise between incarceration and standard probation.
-It aims to provide a structured environment while still offering the chance for rehabilitation in the community.
+This type of sentence is often used as a compromise between incarceration and standard probation, aiming to provide a regulated environment while still offering the chance for rehabilitation in the community.

-People can violate their probation conditions in numerous ways.
-Some violations are more common than others.
+People can violate their probation in many ways.
 These include:

-- Failing to report to their probation officer at the scheduled time
+• Failing to report to your probation officer at the scheduled time

-- Visiting certain people or places without the probation officer’s permission
+• Visiting certain people or places without the probation office’s permission

 A conviction for a probation violation can lead to a probation suspension and additional penalties, highlighting the importance of contacting a criminal defense attorney and ensuring legal representation as soon as possible.